lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     newgrp lxd

+Note that for maximum performance, it's recommended to have /var/lib/lxd on a btrfs filesystem or setup ZFS or LVM
+and configure LXD to use a ZFS pool or LVM VG.
+The "lxd init" command can help you help you setup LXD (only for ZFS so far):

+    sudo lxd init

 ## Ubuntu Core (snappy)
 LXD is available for Ubuntu Core as a Snap package in the store.
 You can install it with: